christian-grund/christian-grund/README.md

 - ✉️ You can contact me [here](mailto:mail@christian-grund.dev)

-- ⚡ Fun fact **The first website:** The first website ever created was made by Tim Berners-Lee, the inventor of the World Wide Web.
+- ⚡ **Fun fact:** The first website ever created was made by Tim Berners-Lee, the inventor of the World Wide Web.
 It was launched on August 6, 1991, and it’s still online today!
    <br> <br>

 ## 👨‍💻 My skills: